taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default store;
 ~~~~~~~~

-- every time you dispatch an action now, for instance when archiving a story, you will see the logging in the developer console in your browser
+That's it.
+Every time you dispatch an action now, for instance when archiving a story, you will see the logging in the developer console in your browser.

 ## Part 13: First Action Creator

-- you dispatch already an action without using an action creator
-- action creators are not mandatory, but they keep your Redux architecture organized
-- the action that gets directly dispatched can be refactored as action creator
-- first, you can define the action that takes an story id to archive a story in a new file
+The action you are dispatching is a plain action object.
+However, you might want to reuse it in a later point in time.
+Action creators are not mandatory, but they keep your Redux architecture organized.
+In order to stay organized, let's define the first action creator.
+First, you have to define the action creator that takes a story id, to identify the archiving story, in a new file.

 {title="src/actions/archive.js",lang="javascript"}
 ~~~~~~~~